sjrmanning/darkokai/README.md

 # Darkokai 🌑
 A dark variant of [oneKelvinSmith’s Monokai port](https://github.com/oneKelvinSmith/monokai-emacs) for Emacs.
-This came about as I had an ever-growing unorganised list of overrides and tweaks on Monokai which eventually began to emerge into it’s own style.
+This came about as I had an ever-growing unorganised list of overrides and tweaks on Monokai which eventually began to emerge into its own style.

 ## Screenshots

 ![darkokai-elixir-preview](/../screenshots/elixir-example.png)
 ![darkokai-elisp-preview](/../screenshots/elisp-example.png)
 ![darkokai-android-preview](/../screenshots/android-example.png)

 ## Installation